akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

    If an error occurs, something may have already been written to *output*.
 In this case, the output is undefined and most likely not valid JSON.

-.. function:: int json_dumpfd(const json_t *json, int output, size_t flags)

-   Write the JSON representation of *json* to the stream *output*.
-   *flags* is described above.
-Returns 0 on success and -1 on error.
-   If an error occurs, something may have already been written to *output*.
-In this case, the output is undefined and most likely not valid JSON.

-   It is important to note that this function can only succeed on stream file descriptors (such as SOCK_STREAM).
-Using this function on a non-stream file descriptor will result in undefined behavior.
-For non-stream file descriptors, see instead :func:`json_dumpb()`.

-   This function requires POSIX and fails on all non-POSIX systems.

-   .. versionadded:: 2.10

 .. function:: int json_dump_file(const json_t *json, const char *path, size_t flags)